SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You'll start by crossing the Golden Gate Bridge and exiting Highway 101 at Exit 445B.

-You will then continue along CA-1 through Mill Valley to the Muir Woods entrance.
+You will then continue along CA-1 N through Mill Valley to the Muir Woods entrance.

-If you don't drive your own car, you can rent one at locations all around San Francisco.
+NOTE: If you're not driving your own car, you can rent one at locations all around San Francisco.
 Find out more about car rentals in SF.

 More Details About Getting from San Francisco to Muir Woods